 This is one of those recipes that took me a long time to perfect but the final recipe was really worth all the effort and the two jars of almond butter I went through in the recipe testing process (not ideal if you are on […]

 I made some chocolate chickpea cookies last summer and they turned out amazing!
-You really can’t taste the chickpeas and it makes a really good substitute for people who can’t eat gluten or wheat because you don’t even need flour for this recipe!
-So I […]
+You really can’t taste the chickpeas and it makes a great substitute for people who can’t eat gluten or wheat because this has no flour!
+This influenced me to make my own […]

 I like to make these pancakes for a weekend breakfast but they would also work really well as a recipe to meal prep if you keep the pancakes in the fridge and just heated them up in a toaster.
 Just keep the sauce separate so they don’t get soggy.